-The best song from Arcade Fire, it defines me, and gave me a fealing of rebirth every time I listen it.
-I cried the first time I listened live, if the businessmen drink your blood, doesn't matter because... you're now ready to start...
+The best song from Arcade Fire, it defines me and gave me a feeling of rebirth every time I listen to it.
+I cried the first time I listened live.
+If the businessmen drink your blood, doesn't matter because... you're now ready to start...

-For me it's the most emotional song ever.
-When I heard it live it was one of the best moments in my life.
+For me, it's the most emotional song ever.
+When I heard it live, it was one of the best moments of my life.
 The climax is immense.

 Butler delivers and then some on this one.
-Towards the Middle of the song is really when it starts to get good then he just carri s the rest like no other arcade song.
-Similar if not better than Neighborhood #2.
+Towards the middle of the song is really when it starts to get good, then he just carries the rest like no other Arcade song.
+Similar, if not better than, Neighborhood #2.

-This is one of the best song I've heard in my life.
+This is one of the best songs I've heard in my life.
 The instrumentation, the lyrics, the delivery are just perfect.
 It has so much meaning, politically and religiously speaking.

-My interpretation people committing so much time/energy to ones passion or work leads to collateral damage..
+My interpretation: people committing so much time and energy to one's passion or work leads to collateral damage.

-I first heard this song from it's 2003 original version and I was amazed.
-When I heard it's re-recording for Neon Bible I thought to myself that Arcade Fire are just setting the bar so high.
-It's gonna be almost impossible to make music better than this guys, on the studio AND on the stage.
-'Cause on the studio they make you believe in life itself yet they still manage to combine it with the other songs of the album and their meanings.
-On the stage they lead you to an imperial cavalcade of emotions and you find yourself bursting out in tears with it's amazing Outro
+I first heard this song from its 2003 original version and I was amazed.
+When I heard its re-recording for Neon Bible, I thought to myself that Arcade Fire is just setting the bar so high.
+It's going to be almost impossible to make music better than these guys, both in the studio and on the stage.

 Strong contender for #1.
 I wish I could listen to this song for the first time again so that I can experience the second half of the song once more.

-One of the very few songs that's never gonna bore me out.
+One of the very few songs that's never going to bore me.
 I really could listen to it a hundred times - it IS one of the best songs ever produced!

-Not only my favorite Arcade Fire song, this is one of the best rock songs ever, right up with some of Pink Floyd or Led Zeppelin.
-It's quite sticky but not in an annoying way, it's smooth and dark with intensity and a masterful composition.
-Miles ahead from other songs in my opinion.
+Not only my favorite Arcade Fire song, but this is also one of the best rock songs ever, right up there with some of Pink Floyd or Led Zeppelin.
+It's quite sticky but not in an annoying way.
+It's smooth and dark with intensity and a masterful composition.
+Miles ahead of other songs, in my opinion.

 Great hook.
 Fun to sing along to.

 The song has so much feeling and emotion.
-Should be much much higher.
-Having said that though all the above are awesome to.
-Haven't heard an arcade fire song that I don't like yet.
+It should be much higher.
+Having said that, though, all the above are awesome too.
+Haven't heard an Arcade Fire song that I don't like yet.

 What an absolute masterpiece of a song.
 It's one of the few songs that has personally had an impact on me.

 I used to hate this song.
 I would skip it while listening to Funeral.
 But then I listened all the way through... and it hooked me.
-It features the best use of accordian (albeit some of the ONLY use of accordian) in any rock/indie/alternative song of recent years.
+It features the best use of accordion (albeit some of the only use of accordion) in any rock/indie/alternative song of recent years.

 This is the best song, and it was this that first got me into Arcade Fire.
-My other faves are Rebellion (Lies), Sprawl II, Reflektor but the rest are equally great
+My other favorites are Rebellion (Lies), Sprawl II, Reflektor, but the rest are equally great.

-Just began listening Arcade Fire, but this track really stood out on my first listen of Funeral, it is just so different.
+Just began listening to Arcade Fire, but this track really stood out on my first listen of Funeral.
+It is just so different.

-This was the first song I ever heard of their's and is still my favorite song by far after listening to all the songs.
+This was the first song I ever heard of theirs, and it is still my favorite song by far after listening to all the songs.
 The interactive video is pretty original.

 Simply heartbreaking.
-Although it's not the only Arcade Fire song that mixes the lyrics from both French and English, Haiti's lyrics just flow in their own way and the language change seems to take place every time when it's more beautiful to say the particular line in the other language.
+Although it's not the only Arcade Fire song that mixes lyrics from both French and English, Haiti's lyrics just flow in their own way.
+The language change seems to take place every time when it's more beautiful to say the particular line in the other language.
 Don't even get me started on the instrumental and the music video.

 This song gets me emotional.
 Why is it not higher?

 It's a beautiful ballad from start to finish.
-It starts with a sadness like tune then as it is about to end, it burst with this contagious beat that you can't just help yourself but to dance to it.
+It starts with a sadness-like tune then, as it is about to end, it bursts with this contagious beat that you can't just help yourself but to dance to.

 Amazing!
 One of the best songs from the best album of the 21st century!

-Lately I've become so addictive to this song...
-Music video is so damn good...
-It deserves a bit higher place in this list
+Lately, I've become so addicted to this song.
+The music video is so damn good.
+It deserves a bit higher place in this list.

-This should in the top ten.
+This should be in the top ten.
 The strings really bring the song to life.